Direct measurement of forces in air-based acoustic levitation systems: Introduction

 A levitated object can also experience forces from sound scattered off nearby objects.
 These are referred to as second-scattering forces, or simply secondary acoustic forces.
 If multiple solid objects are present in the cavity, these secondary acoustic forces can cause short-range interparticle attraction and aggregation.
 For two solid spheres that are much smaller than the acoustic wavelength and confined to the levitation plane, the secondary interparticle force is attractive and at close approach scales as

 where $r$ is the center-to-center distance and $E_0$ represents the acoustic energy density.\cite{Silva_Bruus_2014, Lim_VanSaders_Jaeger_2024} Note that the magnitude of the secondary scattering force is proportional to the product of the two particles' volumes.
 While attractive in the nodal plane, the interaction is repulsive normal to that plane, i.e.\ along the levitation axis.
-When many objects are levitated, this results in the formation of a close-packed, quasi-two-dimensional membrane or raft.\cite{Lim_VanSaders_Souslov_Jaeger_2022}
+When many objects are levitated, this results in the formation of a close-packed, quasi-two-dimensional membrane or raft.\cite{Lim_VanSaders_Souslov_Jaeger_2022} For more detail on the three-dimensional structure of the secondary acoustic scattering potential, we refer to Lim \textit{et al.}\cite{Lim_VanSaders_Jaeger_2024}

 While a rich theoretical understanding of primary and secondary acoustic interactions involving point scatterers has been developed, there are many commonly-encountered situations without complete theories.
 An ideal vertical standing wave generates a nodal plane of infinite horizontal extent.
 However, the finite size of an experimental apparatus creates a finite-range acoustic field subject to specific boundary conditions (i.e.~open or closed cavity walls).
 This leads to a horizontal gradient of the acoustic potential and, in turn, generates primary acoustic forces parallel to the nodal plane, which act to confine levitated bodies to the center of the cavity.\cite{Andrade2010} Furthermore, objects which occupy a non-negligible fraction of the cavity volume may cause changes to the cavity modes that are dependent on the position and velocity of levitated bodies.\cite{Rudnick_Barmatz_1990, Andrade_Polychronopoulos_Memoli_Marzo_2019} Due to these complications, the acoustic fields within realistic cavities are typically understood with numerical simulation.